matter-labs/zksync-lite-docs/docs/faq/security.md

 - Users do not need to monitor the network.
 - Private keys can be held in cold storage.
 - Validators can not steal funds or corrupt the zkSync state in any way.
-- Users can always withdraw their assets onto the mainnet, regardless of cooperation from zkSync validators.
+- Users can withdraw their assets onto the mainnet, regardless of cooperation from zkSync validators.

 Several mechanisms are used to fulfill these guarantees, discussed below.